Efficient Alternating Minimization with Applications to Weighted Low Rank Approximation: Appendix

 \section{Appendix}

 \paragraph{Roadmap.}

 In Section~\ref{sec:app_basic}, we provide several basic definitions and tools.
 In Section~\ref{sec:app_related}, we discuss more related work.
-In Section~\ref{sec:app_sketch}, we give a brief discussion for low accuracy sketching solver.
-In Section~\ref{sec:app_angle}, we provide definitions and basic properties for angles and distances.
+In Section~\ref{sec:app_sketch}, we describe the fast multiple response regression solver used to speed up the alternating minimization step.
 In Section~\ref{sec:app_key}, we provide our key lemmas for the update step.
 In Section~\ref{sec:app_induction}, we prove our induction lemma.
 In Section~\ref{sec:app_prev}, we state several tools from previous work.
 In Section~\ref{sec:app_init_svd}, we analyze the SVD initialization and present our main result.
 In Section~\ref{sec:app_init_random}, we present the random initialization algorithm and analyze its properties.
 In Section~\ref{sec:app_final}, we show how to prove the final guarantee of our main Theorem.
-In Section~\ref{sec:proof_thm_main}, we present the complete proof of our main Theorem.
+In Section~\ref{sec:proof_thm_main}, we present the complete proof of our main theorem.